SebastianBach/full-stack/README.md

 * A *Conan 2* package containing the static library.
 * A test for this *Conan* package.
 * A dynamic library.
+* A unit test for that dynamic library.
 * A Python UI aplication using that dynamic library.
 * A Python-based Flask web application that provides a web interface and REST API to the above command line tool.
 * An HTML/JavaScript front end that queries the above REST API.